 - Basecamp only provides how-to-guides and manuals, whereas Monday.com boasts various types of self-help materials, including video tutorials and a forum community.

-But, which is better: Basecamp or Monday.com?
+But, which is better for project management: Basecamp or Monday.com?

 We’re going to answer that very question in this review, so continue reading to find out more…